koliseoapi/help/content/tickets/invoices.md

 ## Enabling automatic invoices

-To activate automatic invoices, fill out your invoice details:
+To enable automatic invoices, fill out your invoice details:

 1. Under the **Events** tab in your dashboard, select your event and click **Edit**.
 2. Select the **Invoices** &raquo; **Invoicing info** tab.